Matt Nagy: Professional career

-After not being selected in the 2001 NFL Draft, Nagy attracted interest from the New York Giants as a free agent, though their acquisition of Jesse Palmer ended that possibility.
-On September 11, he participated in a tryout with the Green Bay Packers, but was not signed.
+After not being selected in the 2001 NFL draft, Nagy attracted interest from the New York Giants as a free agent, though their acquisition of Jesse Palmer ended that possibility.
+On September 11, Nagy participated in a tryout with the Green Bay Packers, but was not signed.
 Later auditions with the Jacksonville Jaguars, Dallas Cowboys, and New York Jets – the third coming after beginning his arena football career in 2002 – and a phone conversation with Minnesota Vikings officials also failed to result in contracts.

 Talking about his efforts to make the NFL, Nagy said in 2018, "I was at a point where I'm out of college [and] I'm kind of figuring which direction I'm going to go.
 Am I going to get a chance in the NFL?
 Am I going to use my degree and become a teacher?
 Am I going to try a lower-level league in the football world?"